recnepstruk/student-resources-web/speaking-in-code.md

 > While Loop Pattern

-1. define a while loop using <variable name or expression> as a condition
+1. define a while loop using { variable name or expression } as a condition
-2. within the body of the loop, <code> ...
+2. within the body of the loop, { code }

 ```javascript